getify/You-Dont-Know-JS/up & going/ch1.md

 If that same employee picks up another similar phone but says it's "free" (perhaps with air quotes), they're not giving you a number, but instead another kind of representation of your expected cost ($0.00) -- the word "free."

-When you later ask if the phone includes a charger, and the employee says "yes," that answer could only have been either "yes" or "no."
+When you later ask if the phone includes a charger, that answer could only have been either "yes" or "no."

 In very similar ways, when you express values in a programs, you choose different representations for those values based on what you plan to do with them.